RK0731/Deep-MARL-for-Dynamic-JSP/README.md

 Liu, R., Piplani, R., & Toro, C. (2022).
 A Deep Multi-Agent Reinforcement Learning Approach to Solve Dynamic Job Shop Scheduling Problem.
 Computers and Operations Research.

-The manuscript is currently under review. **Please use the code in your own research only after the publication of paper.**
+The manuscript is currently under review. **We would much appreciate if you use the code in your own research only after the publication of paper.**

 ## Repository Overview